 - Keep valuable/important items hidden away or leave them at home.
 Unfortunately, there are occasional thieves at Pennsic.

-- Lines at the Pennsic showers are shortest during battles, and longest right afterward.
+- Lines at the Pennsic showers, located at the top of the hill on Brewers two blocks south of troll, in the bathhouse, and at the bottom of Runestone Hill, are shortest during battles, and longest right afterward.

 - The legal drinking age in Pennsylvania is 21.
 Do not give alcohol to minors.
 When in doubt, card them.
 Plenty of parties at Pennsic do it.